thomascswalker/PenguinEngine/README.md

 ## Setup
 In the root directory of the repository, run `Setup.sh` Alternately, open the root directory in a terminal window and run `sh Setup.sh`.

+Once the setup has run, you can find the `PenguinEngine.sln` solution inside the `Build` directory.